vitessio/website/content/en/docs/user-guides/operating-vitess/backup-and-restore/creating-a-backup.md

 ## Creating a backup

-The default backup implementation is ‘builtin’, however we strongly recommend using the xtrabackup engine given builtin’s lingering issues.
+The default backup implementation is ‘builtin’, however we strongly recommend using the xtrabackup engine as it is more robust and allows for non-blocking backups.
 Restores will always be done with whichever engine was used to create the backup.

 ### Prerequisite